winglang/wing/packages/@winglang/sdk/src/cloud/bucket.md

 bring cloud;

 let uploads = new cloud.Bucket(
-  // these are the default options:
+  // these are the default values
   public: false,
   cors: true,
   corsOptions: {